 “Dumb it Down” is a satirical song about people trying to write a hit song in Nashville by appealing to the lowest common denominator, but it also satirically addresses the crisis in democracy in the age of disinformation.
 It is very common for both sides in the political debate to call each other “Dumb.”
 People are being intentionally misled and misinformed to achieve a certain political outcome and cause chaos.

-In my more cynical moments I kept coming back to this idea that life was a series of mistakes that you have to clean up the mess you make.
+In my more cynical moments, I kept coming back to the idea that life was a series of mistakes and that you have to clean up the mess you make.
 No matter how hard you try to prevent it, you just do the best you can.
-Hopefully everyone can relate.
+Hopefully, everyone can relate.
 The song “One Mistake” after the other was born.

 “Weak” was the first song I wrote when I moved to Nashville.
 My friend invited me over for soup and to meet some friends.
 We hung out all night singing songs, and when I went home I just thought about what it was like meeting new people when you are vulnerable and still processing an old relationship.

-“Limit of Love” I wrote this song in Rome.
+“Limit of Love,” I wrote this song in Rome, Italy.
 It is just a simple musing on how we see each other, and what is the difference between love, lust, and desire.

-“Fossil Fuel Fascists” is a song I wrote when Trump nominated Rex Tillerson CEO of Exxon Mobil to be Secretary of State.
+“Fossil Fuel Fascists” is a song I wrote when Trump nominated Rex Tillerson (CEO of Exxon Mobil) to be the Secretary of State.
+It is a powerful anthem against corporate interests seizing the powers of the state to lie and manipulate the people in order to make profits.

 “How Leonard Cohen Learned Guitar” was the last song I wrote for this album.
 Leonard Cohen died right before election day.
 I was endlessly searching for stuff I hadn’t seen on Leonard Cohen and came across a speech he gave in 2011 after receiving the Asturias prize for Literature.
 He told the story of how he learned to play a guitar from a Spanish Guitarist who later committed suicide.
 It is a song about everything you miss out on when you commit suicide.
 This guitarist inspired Leonard Cohen and we don’t even know who he was.
 Then I started seeing other connections how Leonard Cohen’s favorite poet was Federico Garcia Lorca and how Lorca was murdered.
 I was pondering the role of the poet in our society.